JD-accounts/oxygenna/docs/src/templates/pages/triangular/elements.md

 ---
   title: Elements
-  subtitle: Guide to Angular Material Elements
+  subtitle: Guide to the elements available in triangular
   layout: docs.hbs
   section: triangular
 ---